-You're brilliant in the clinic.
+You're brilliant, confident, and sure of yourself in the clinic.
 You transform lives daily as a PT, OT, or SLP.

-But when that call for conference proposals hits your inbox?
-Everything changes.
+But when that call for conference proposals hits your inbox, your confidence dissolves into self-doubt and imposter syndrome.

-Other professionals are desperate to hear about your real-world clinical wins.
+Other professionals are desperate to hear about your clinical wins.
+We want information we can implement in the real world the very next day.

 That daunting submission portal with its abstract guidelines, learning objectives, session formats.